Skip to main contentScroll Top

 I am already preparing financially and am also targeting only the north of Vietnam.

-I prefer to do fewer kilometers, but be free in terms of time and take the time to enjoy.
+I prefer to travel fewer kilometers, but be free with my time and take the time to appreciate things.

 I will read your blog more carefully.